BanjiBear/Neural-Network-Model/README.md

 - Draw the figure
 - Show the code
 - Convergences, Measurements, When to stop?
-- The accuracy -> Am I doing it correctly?
+- The accuracy -> Am I doing it correctly? (/250)
+- Why it rises and falls again ?
+Overfitting ?

 # Tools for Self-Reference
 - https://towardsdatascience.com/how-to-create-custom-real-time-plots-in-deep-learning-ecbdb3e7922f